 In a typical purchase transaction, the buyer is getting a mortgage loan to purchase the home.
 The seller uses the proceeds of the sale to repay their loan in full, shifting the financial obligation for the property solely to the new owner.

-The seller can also look to restore their full VA loan entitlement once they've repaid that original loan in full.
+The seller can also look to restore their full VA loan entitlement once they've repaid that original loan.

 Your legal liability for the debt doesn't automatically disappear upon completing an assumption.
-VA homeowners will have to ask for and obtain a release of liability from the lender or servicer.
+VA homeowners must ask for and obtain a release of liability from the lender or servicer.

 Without a release of liability, VA homeowners could take a significant credit hit if the person assuming their loan later makes late payments or defaults on the mortgage.